omnilaboratory/OmniBOLT-spec/OmniBOLT-06-Automatic-Market-Maker-and-DEX.md

 ### invariant definition

-When liquidity providers join in a range, the basic formula above will change: token amount is 0 on an interval included in the range if and only if the interval measure is 0.
+When liquidity providers join in a range, the basic formula above will change: token amount is continuous on any continuous interval included in the range.

 Let the liquidity distribution is `y=f(x)`, we assume `f(x)` is differentiable around a local point `(x0, y0)` on a continious space.
 We build local chart around `(x0, y0)`, and It has a power series based on a function's derivatives( under the convention 0^0 = 1 ):